dvankley/firefly-plaid-connector-2/README.md

 ```
 # Credential Updates
-   On occasion you will get an `ITEM_LOGIN_REQUIRED` error in the connector logs.
+   On occasion, you will get an `ITEM_LOGIN_REQUIRED` error in the connector logs.
 This typically happens when the credentials
    for one of the institutional accounts you've linked Plaid to have changed.
 You can find the access token for the account in question on the log line above the exception log.
    There are two methods for resolving the error, described below.
 ## Update Mode